-The Grand Historian Sima Qian, writing several generations into China’s second dynasty, described the lavish tomb of the First Emperor: a palace equipped with a miniature version of the whole empire, containing rivers and lakes filled with many gallons of mercury so that they would never dry out.
+The Grand Historian Sima Qian, writing about several generations of China’s second dynasty, described the lavish tomb of the First Emperor: a palace equipped with a miniature version of the whole empire, containing rivers and lakes filled with many gallons of mercury so that they would never dry out.

-But Sima Qian never mentioned the Terracotta Army.
-Nor did any other historian until its rediscovery by a group of farmers in 1974.
+But Sima Qian never mentioned the Terracotta Army in any of his writings, nor did any other historian until its rediscovery by a group of farmers in 1974.

 In early 1974, Xi’an, China, was experiencing a drought and villagers outside the city were digging a well.
-One of the men, Yang Zhifa, hit something solid, which he would later joke he mistook for a jar.
+One of the men, Yang Zhifa, hit something solid, which he initially thought was a jar.

 Zhao Kangmin, the curator of a small municipal museum and a self-taught scholar of archaeology, arrived soon after the find and recognized the profound importance of the artifacts.

 Individual statues had turned up in the past; Zhao himself had already come across several.
 But now, here was their source.
 Zhao took the pieces back to his collection and reassembled them into warriors.